What's happening

 A total of $38 million has been allocated by the State Government to replace the ageing Congdon Street Bridge on its current alignment.

-Detailed design is progressing in consultation with local government and the Public Transport Authority (PTA).
-Service relocation works are continuing to prepare the site with Western Power already installing three new transmission poles on Claremont Crescent.
+Western Power has already installed three new transmission poles on Claremont Crescent.
 From September to November 2025, it will undertake further works to relocate the underground distribution lines along Claremont Crescent and Railway Street.

 To maintain the integrity of the road and footpath surface, Western Power will be using a lower-impact drilling method to install the below-ground cabling.
 This requires the excavation of small pits along the route to position the drill and is far less disruptive than installation by open trench.
 After each section is complete, Western Power will reinstate the area to its original condition, ensuring road and footpath use can get back to normal as quickly as possible.